 However, for the first five years, Mekong Capital made an ongoing series of mistakes and didn’t get many things right.
 MEF invested mainly in family-owned businesses managed by first-generation Vietnamese entrepreneurs, which proved very difficult to change or build up their management team.

-Further, the Fund pursued smaller sized companies with significant exposure to manufacturing and export-related industries, which were cyclical and proved difficult to capture much shareholder value given that they typically didn't own anything of strategic value (like a brand, a distribution channel, intellectual property, and others).
+Further, the fund pursued smaller-sized companies with significant exposure to manufacturing and export-related industries.
+In fact, these industries were cyclical and proved difficult to capture much shareholder value given that they typically didn’t own anything of strategic value (like a brand, a distribution channel, intellectual property, and others).